wd357dui/Elements-of-Harmony/README.md

 - [x] Magic - Hook the DirectX API to acquire the game's swap chain, so that we can render our graphics on top of the original game using Direct2D - *already implemented in 2022, will improve in the future*
 - [x] Loyalty - Kinect motion control - *already implemented in 2022, will refactor in the future*
-- [ ] Generosity - Enable the game to load custom models - *didn't figure out how to make Unity load assets at run time yet, maybe it's not possible, at least not legally, I may need to turn the entire Unity engine inside out*
+- [ ] Generosity - Enable the game to load custom models - *[AssetBundle.LoadAsset](https://docs.unity3d.com/ScriptReference/AssetBundle.LoadAsset.html) seems like a promising lead*
 - [ ] Laughter - Add online multiplayer functionality, you should be able to see other players as any pony they choose, there will be text chat and voice chat, and you should be able to compete with other players in a minigame - *this is the one I'm most interested in, the only dilemma is how to host a game; P2P or dedicated server?
 Is there any funding for a server?*
 - [ ] Battle of the Bands - Add the ability to add custom songs to the music minigame - *I think it's possible, and fun (probably)*
-- [ ] Friendship Games - Add new minigames - *might not be possible before I turn the entire unity engine inside out*
+- [ ] Friendship Games - Add new minigames - *my current idea is to build new projects in Unity and then abuse [AssetBundle.LoadAsset](https://docs.unity3d.com/ScriptReference/AssetBundle.LoadAsset.html) to implement this*
 - [ ] Loyalty (Extended) - implement VR support

 ------